RyeCai/library/README.md

 # library
-Virtual bookshelf where you can track the books you read as well as write down any notes.
+Virtual bookshelf where you can track the books you have read as well as write down any notes.